 If your account has long tail keywords such as women leather bags, then assigning the BMM here can help you reach all relevant search queries.
 Here is how it will show for queries that you would want to generate clicks for:

 As is clear, in this case, BMM match type helps expand your reach and not limit it like phrase match does with only one search query.

 It is a crucial component of your PPC account and as known, the more the reach of a keyword match type, more are the chances of driving irrelevant clicks.
 With Phrase Match keywords, you can be spared from the trouble of adding too many negative keywords.
 However, with BMM you need to make sure that no search query combining your keywords is not relevant to your business.
 Hence a thorough review of search terms triggering your ad needs to be done for BMM.

 Ad Testing Option

-If you have a phrase match keyword with low volume, then insufficient search volume data will not help you make meaningful judgement about a keyword.
+If you have a phrase match keyword with low volume, then insufficient search volume data will not help you make a meaningful judgment about a keyword.
 Alternately, a BMM match type keyword can easily help you assess a keyword’s productivity and you can decide whether to go ahead with it or not.
-Additionally it helps you identify prospect search queries that you can bid on, which will be a little restricted in case of Phrase Match type keyword.
+Additionally, it helps you identify prospect search queries that you can bid on, which will be a little restricted in case of Phrase Match type keyword.